Tea & Slippers

 The Emotional Side of Moving

 Moving to a senior living community is a major life transition — not just logistically, but emotionally.
 It means leaving a home filled with memories, downsizing possessions, and stepping into the unknown.
-Acknowledging these feelings, for both the person moving and their family, is the first and most important step.
+Acknowledging these feelings, for both the person moving and their family, is the first and most important step toward a successful transition.

 Phase 1: Before You Start Packing

-• Confirm the details — review the move-in agreement, understand what is included, and note apartment dimensions.
+• Confirm the details — review the move-in agreement, understand what is included, and note the apartment dimensions and any restrictions on furniture or decorations.

 • Create a timeline — work backwards from the move-in date.
-Allow at least four to six weeks.
+Allow at least four to six weeks for sorting, packing, and logistics.

-• Designate a point person — one family member should coordinate the move.
+• Designate a point person — one family member should coordinate the move to avoid duplicated efforts and miscommunication.

 • Notify important parties — update the address with the post office, banks, insurance providers, pharmacies, and medical practices.